yt-tkhs/heroku-buildpack-flutter-light/README.md

 ✅ Configurable directory structure \
 ✅ Heroku CI integration \
-✅ Caching of dependencies (like Flutter, Dart, and pub.dev packages) between builds
+✅ Caching of dependencies (like Flutter, Dart, and pub.dev packages) between builds ✅ Works well with [heroku-buildpack-static](https://github.com/heroku/heroku-buildpack-static) and other Buildpacks

 ## Instalation
 ### With `heroku-buildpack-static` (recommended)